 I brought in a lot of the top players on my album.
 There were a lot of backup musicians back then.
 I would produce them, try to get them to hear themselves logically on tape, try to make suggestions as far as changing something, or if something sounded really rinky-dink, you know.

 That last record I did, Pacific Tunings, they were so old-time Hawaiian that I didn’t even know what to suggest to them, I just wanted to get a good sounding recording.
 They were kind of like blues and Hawaiian, traditional old Hawaiian with their instruments they used, their melodies were really strong, and they brought in Taj Mahal.
 That album came out really nice, as far as Hawaiian albums go, that’s definitely one of the best.
 I’m surprised it didn’t go farther than it did, maybe they were too laid back?
 I don’t know, we lived on an island so we didn’t get much exposure.

 We recorded a lot of different things because I had access to the studio.
-It wasn’t like every time we had an idea [and wanted to go into the studio] we had to pay for it.
+It wasn’t like every time we had an idea we had to pay for it.
 All we had to do was flip a switch on it.